andrew-fowler/test-strategy/PITCHME.md

 Defect management
 @snapend

+@snap[west text-07]
-- Defect reporting is only valuable as a method of clearly conveying information to the team.
+Defect reporting is only valuable as a method of clearly conveying information to the team.

-- The goal is to have the information actioned at the correct time.
+The goal is to have the information actioned at the correct time.

-- Due to context switching, the cost of actioning the information is proportional to it's age.
+Due to context switching, the cost of actioning the information is proportional to it's age.
+@snap[west text-07]

 Therefore: